ScooloV/bbpedia/docs/core_rules.md

 ![](media/core_rules/image193.jpg)rolls 2D6 and consults the Kick-off
 Event table opposite.

-WHAT G0ES UP,
+WHAT GOES UP,
-MUST C0ME D0WN
+MUST C0ME DOWN
 Once the Kick-off event has been resolved, the ball will come back down to be caught by a player or to land on the ground, as described on page 25.